- CLIENT SERVICES

 - Potty train your toddler in 5 days with the Potty Training Sticker Chart.

 If there is something tangible your clients can take away from your online course, that increases the value of your course.
-Tangible take aways can include printable resources or items your learner creates during your course that are usable post course, like the complete training course my clients will have when they finish The Instructional Design Lab course.
+Tangible take aways can include printable resources or items your learner creates during your course that are usable post course, like the ILT, VILT, and eLearning courses my students will have when they finish the Instructional Design & Tech Accelerator system.

 Tip 3: Write Killer Content